-The team that collaborates to produce the periodicals and books published by Russian Life are a diverse lot with talents and interests not limited to things Russian.
+The team that collaborates to produce the periodicals, books, and online content published by Russian Life are a diverse lot with talents and interests not limited to things Russian.

 As Publisher and Editor, Paul Richardson oversees all editorial, design, production and management of the company's periodicals and books out of its office in Montpelier, Vermont.
 Involved in US-Russian business for over 25 years, Richardson headed up one of the first Soviet-Western joint ventures in Moscow, in 1989 and 1990.
 He is the author of three published novels, a mildly humorous book on running, and editor of numerous works of fiction and nonfiction.
 His website is here.

 Eileen brings over two decades of both design and customer service experience to her work with Russian Life.
 If you call in to check on your subscription, she is most likely the person you will speak with.
 She also assembles all of the pieces into the beautiful magazine that arrives at your home every other month.

 Nora Seligman Favorov is a Russian-to-English translator specializing in Russian history and literature.
 Her recent translations include the 1863 novel City Folk and Country Folk (Columbia, 2017) was recognized by the American Association of Teachers of Slavic and Eastern European Languages as “Best Literary Translation into English” for 2018.
 Her translation of Stalin: New Biography of a Dictator by Oleg Khlevniuk (Yale, 2015), selected as Pushkin House UK’s “best Russian book in translation” for 2016.
 She serves as editor of SlavFile, newsletter of the American Translators Association for decades, she currently serves on ATA’s Certification Committee and is associate editor of ATA’s Slavic Languages Division newsletter, SlavFile.
 A Russian-history buff, she has been translating Russian Life’s “Calendar” feature since 2005 and serves as the magazine’s translation editor.